NimunB/HTN-ProductivityPlanter/README.md

 # HTNProductivityPlanter
-Android app createdfor Hack The North 2018
+Android app created for Hack The North 2018